State Specific Privacy Laws

 What will I see in my access report?

-What happens when I ask for my data to be deleted?We comply with your request as defined by California law.
-Keep in mind, the law also lets us keep data for things like:
+What happens when I ask for my data to be deleted?Regardless of the state where you reside, we comply with your request as defined by applicable laws.
+Keep in mind, these laws also let us keep data for things like:

 - Running the business